Our research during COVID-19

-Some trials are continuing with changes to the way the research teams work with you.
-For example, follow-up appointments may be carried out by phone or video conference; prescriptions may be issued electronically or medicines delivered to you at home.
+There may be changes to the way the research teams work with you, in line with the guidelines for all patients and visitors to NUH during COVID-19.
+For example, follow-up appointments may be carried out by phone or video call; prescriptions may be issued electronically or medicines delivered to you at home.

 Where visits to our hospitals for research are continuing, these are being managed with the safety of patients and staff as our first priority.